aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 So far, we have built our redux store and told it to use our bench reducing function.
 Test that everything works:
-  0. Add a doc-ready callback to your entry point
+  0. Add a `'DOMContentLoaded'` callback to your entry point if you don't already have one.
-  0. Inside the callback, `configureStore()` and assign the store to the window
+  0. Inside the callback, call `configureStore()` and assign the result to the `window`:
     ```javascript
       window.Store = configureStore();
     ```
-  0. Visit localhost:3000
-  0. Open the console and type Store.getState()
+  0. Run `Store.getState()` in the console and inspect the results.

 Your state should look like the default state mentioned above!

-### Constants and Actions Creators
+### Actions Creators

 #### Constants

 Before we move on to the fun stuff -- populating our store with benches from rails -- we need to write an `actions` file that helps our other major pieces function.

-  * Create an `actions` file: `actions/bench_actions`
+  * Create an `actions` file: `actions/bench_actions`.
-  * Create and export a new object, `BenchConstants`
+  * Create and export a new object, `BenchConstants`.

 ```javascript
   export const BenchConstants = {